 Your liver is responsible for processing and removing the toxic byproducts of a Candida overgrowth.
 They include the neurotoxin acetaldehyde, gliotoxin, and uric acid.
 If your liver is overloaded, these toxins can cause fatigue, headaches, and more.

 Drinking lots of water and avoiding processed foods will help, but sometimes that’s not enough.
 If your liver needs a little extra assistance, there are several supplements that can support improved liver health.

-Supplements like milk thistle, molybdenum, NAC, dandelion, and artichoke have all been scientifically proven to support good liver health.
+Supplements like milk thistle, molybdenum, dandelion, and artichoke have all been scientifically proven to support good liver health.